InvasiveH8ter/NASDM/README.md

 ```
 pip install notebook
 ```

+## If you encounter an error during package installation try a different installation package.
+For example if conda install fails, try pip install of conda forge.
+When all else fails, copy the text from the error message and paste it into your browser search bar.
+I gaurantee you are not the first person to get this error.

 ----
 # Step 3) Create a Google Earth Engine (GEE) account w/ noncommercial cloud project: https://code.earthengine.google.com/register